志萍的三分田

 slow somebody/something down: to go or to make somebody/something go at a slower speed or be less active 降低

-Chandler: Oh, uh, that would be mine.
-See, I wrote a note to myself, and then I realised I didn't need it, so I
+Chandler: Oh, that would be mine.
+See, I wrote a note to myself.
+And then I realized I didn't need the note.

 ball up: to form something or be formed into the shape of a ball (使)成球形,(使)成团块